 Myth #3: Eating past 7 p.m. will ruin my metabolism

 Fact: Eating a snack at 7:01 p.m. will not ruin your metabolism.
-However, eating throughout the evening hours when not physically hungry will likely result in a large amount of calories consumed when your body did not ask for it.
-It's the extra calories that cause weight gain.
+However, eating throughout the evening hours when not physically hungry will likely result in a large number of calories consumed when your body did not ask for it.